vmware-tanzu/crash-diagnostics/README.md

 ```
 In the previous example, the tool will collect information from servers `127.0.0.1:22` and `192.168.99.7:22` by executing the COPY and the CAPTURE
 commands specified in the file.
-The colleted information is bundled into archive file `/tmp/crashout/out.tar.gzip` specified by `OUTPUT` (note that
+The collected information is bundled into archive file `/tmp/crashout/out.tar.gzip` specified by `OUTPUT` (note that
 the output file can also be specified by flag `--output`).

 ## Diagnostics.file Directives
-Currently, `crash-dianostics` supports the following directives:
+Currently, `crash-diagnostics` supports the following directives:
 ```
 AS
 AUTHCONFIG